jogarbaut/jomelbautista/README.md

 ## Skills
 While my more recent projects have been focused on the MERN stack, here is a comprehensive list of the skills I gained:

-- React
+- React.js
 - Javascript
 - Express
 - MongoDB
+- Mongoose
+- Authentication/Authorization using JSON Webtokens
-- Socket.Io
+- Socket.IO
 - Python
 - Flask
 - MySQL
+- AJAX
-- Ajax
+- API
 - HTML
 - CSS (Bootstrap, Material UI, TailWindCSS)
+- Git
+- Github

 ## Contact
-jomelb.developer@gmail.com
+jomelgbautista@gmail.com

 <!--
 **jomelbautista/jomelbautista** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.